c0rpze28/BinomialExpansionApp/README.md

 # BinomialExpansionApp
 Binomial Expansion App with simple GUI

-To build this project use dotnet and add GtkSharp.
+To build this project use dotnet8.0+ and add GtkSharp.

 ## Dependencies
 You need to install [GtkSharp Runtime](https://github.com/mono/gtk-sharp/releases/download/2.12.45/gtk-sharp-2.12.45.msi) to run the program